portainer/portainer-docs/docs/source/faq.rst

 There is an open feature request for this functionality which can be tracked on our GitHub repository `here. <https://github.com/portainer/portainer/issues/512>`__

-Why are my stacks marked as Limited in Portainer?
+Why are my stacks showing as Limited in Portainer?
 =================================================

-When you see a stack file shown as **limited** in the Portainer UI, it is because Portainer does not have the related stack file in it's database.
+A **Limited** stack as the name implies has limited functionality.
+This includes browsing through to related services from the Stack Details view, or deleting the stack.
-This is either because the stack was deployed outside of Portainer, or because Portainer has lost it's database.
+A stack could show as Limited in Portainer, either because the stack was deployed outside of Portainer (Portainer doesn't have a copy of the Stack file) or because the Portainer database has been lost (the volume it is on isn't persisted and/or highly available).

+A **Total control** stack in Portainer brings you added functionality such as editing and updating a stack, duplicating the stack or migrating the stack.
-If you wish to manage the stack file within Portainer, you will need to deploy it within Portainer so that the file is kept in the database & ensure that the database is persisted.
+If you wish to have a Total control stack , you will need to deploy it within Portainer so that the file is kept in the database & ensure that the database is persisted and/or highly available.

 Why is my version number not matching the latest version?
 =========================================================